-Beyond the computerization of procedures and processes existing e-government requires their configuration in depth, based on a detailed understanding of the functioning of public administration.
+Beyond the computerization of procedures and processes, existing e-government requires an in-depth configuration, based on a detailed understanding of the functioning of public administration.

-It also requires collaboration across jurisdictions and agencies aisni a shared vision between the different entities.
+It also requires collaboration across jurisdictions and agencies as well as a shared vision between the different entities.

-The aim is to use the e-Government projects to modernize and Local Administration in the service of citizens and businesses.
+The aim is to use the e-Government projects on Local Administration to modernize the service for citizens and businesses.
 It is the use of information technology and communications to reconfigure processes in depth, making them effective and efficient, completely geared to serve citizens and business.

-The goal for 2011 is to have completed the same catch committed by other emerging countries, and by 2013, to be at their level of exploitation of e-government services
+The main objective for 2011 is to have completed the same catch committed by other emerging countries, and by 2013, to be at their level of exploitation of e-government services.

 Modernization of the administration also involves the use of new technologies to facilitate citizens' access to basic services and reduce administrative expenses for the administration.

-It is in this sense that was set up committee "e-government" responsible for developing an action plan for the development of e-government and track achievements in the context Global Strategic Committee for the Development of Information Technology, chaired by the Minister in charge of Economic and General Affairs.
+It is in this sense that the "e-government" committee was set up, and it is responsible for developing an action plan for the development of e-government and track achievements in the context Global Strategic Committee for the Development of Information Technology, chaired by the Minister in charge of Economic and General Affairs.

-Achievements, and there was the most important.
-And April 17, 2006, the National Portal "maroc.ma" is launched.
+On April 17, 2006, the most important achievement has taken place: the National Portal "maroc.ma" is launched.
 This portal is composed of two parts: institutional presenting a wealth of information on Morocco, and other administrative (service-public.ma) making available to the citizen about 700 administrative procedures.

-Parallel to service-public.ma, call center support to users of Directors is established with the aim of bringing the administration of users by providing information and intelligence they need .
+Parallel to service-public.ma, call center support to users of Directors is established with the aim of bringing the administration of users by providing necessary information they are in need of.

 At sectoral level, the Ministries of Justice, Finance, Health, Infrastructure and Transport are now offering their services on the net respectively via e-justice, e-finance, e-health and e-transport.